Thielander/pdf-analyzer/README.md

 - --encrypt PWD         Encrypt PDF with the specified password
 - --out OUTPUT          Specify output filename for encrypted PDF
 - --decrypt PWD         Decrypt a password-protected PDF
-- --bruteforce WORDLIST
-                        Try to brute-force the PDF password using a wordlist file (venv) alexanderthiele@Mac pdf-analyzer %
+- --bruteforce WORDLIST Try to brute-force the PDF password using a wordlist file

 ---